mozilla/addons-server/docs/topics/api/addons.rst

          downloads  Number of weekly downloads, descending.
            hotness  Hotness (average number of users progression), descending. random  Random ordering.
-Only available when no search query is passed and when filtering to only return featured or recommended add-ons.
-            rating  Bayesian rating, descending.
+Only available when no search query is passed and when filtering to only return recommended add-ons. rating  Bayesian rating, descending.
        recommended  Recommended add-ons above non-recommend add-ons.
 Only available combined with another sort - ignored on its own.